fudgepop01/amiibox/README.md

 ## What is it?

 Amiibox is a powerful amiibo modding suite that allows you to:
-- read and write amiibo bins as encrypted *or* decrypted files
+- read and write amiibo bins as encrypted files
-- interface directly with [this](https://www.amazon.com/ETEKJOY-ACR122U-13-56MHz-Contactless-Writable) usb NFC-reader to enable reading and writing using that
 - dynamically read from an editable `regions.txt` file to suit your needs
 - edit the values specified in `regions.txt` in multitude of different ways
 - edit the **behavior** of smash ultimate amiibo figures, something which typical apps are unable to do